Race Discrimination

 - Workplace violence

-Does It Matter Who Did The Harassing?
+Does It Matter Who Did The Discriminating?

-Racial Discrimination during the Hiring Process
+Racial Discrimination During The Hiring Process

 While it can be difficult to prove that racial discrimination has happened during the hiring process, it still occurs, and those who have been harmed by discrimination are protected under the law.
 By speaking with witnesses, reviewing facts and looking at the company’s history, we can often build a case that explicitly shows how discrimination took place.